dtgz-sudo/NPI-HGNN/README.md

 # NPI-HGNN

-NPI-HGNN is proposed based on the link prediction idea of "extracting closed subgraphs + graph classification", and is a heterogeneous information network embedding method for accurately predicting potential NPIs.
-NPI-HGNN mainly includes five parts: negative sample generation, closed subgraph extraction, node feature representation, graph representa-tion, and NPI prediction.
+The proposed NPI-HGNN is an end-to-end graph neural network (GNN)-based approach for the identification of NPIs from a large heterogeneous network, consisting of the ncRNA-protein interaction network, the ncRNA-ncRNA similarity network, and the protein-protein interaction network.
+NPI-HGNN consists of five modules, including the construction of reliable negative samples, extraction of enclosing subgraphs, feature encoding of nodes, graph representation learning, and prediction.

-    Note: The dependent library and version information are in requirements.txt
+    Note: The Python packages and their versions needed in our source code have been provided in the ‘requirements.txt’ file on our GitHub page.
-	Note: NPI-HGNN has no special requirements for the cpu or gpu of the computer.
-The specific memory size depends on the size of the data set.
+	Note: NPI-HGNN does not rely on other third-party software/protocol, and it can run on any computational platforms/personal computer with CPU/GPU processors.
+Storage needed in NPI-HGNN depend on the size of dataset handled in experiments.

 ## 1. Running process